 NCERT Solutions for Class 8 Science Chapter 5 Coal and Petroleum

-NCERT Solutions for Class 8 Science Chapter 5 Coal and Petroleum is available here.
-Here we have provided the best and error-free solutions that will strengthen your foundation in science.
+NCERT Solutions for Class 8 Science Chapter 5 Coal and Petroleum are given below.
+Here we have provided the best and error-free answers to all the exercise questions that will strengthen your foundation in science.
 Solving NCERT questions will assist you in grasping the content in the Crop Production and Management chapter in a better way.

-Coal and Petroleum Class 8 Science NCERT Textbook Questions
+Coal and Petroleum Class 8 Science NCERT Solutions

 Question 1: What are the advantages of using CNG and LPG as fuels?